RaviTella/PlayScalaReadingListApp/README.md

 ## First:
  * Java 8
  * sbt
- * Create a Cosmos DB Mongo collection
+ * Create a Cosmos DB Mongo collection. use /reader as the "Shard Key"

 ## Then:
 * Update the following properties in application.cong for PlayScalaReadingListWebApp